WHAT IS A STROKE?

 Aspirin is not appropriate for everyone, so be sure to talk to your doctor before you begin an aspirin regimen.

-Aspirin regimen products for recurrent heart attack prevention
+Aspirin regimen products for recurrent stroke prevention

 Aspirin is not appropriate for everyone, so be sure to talk to your doctor before you begin an aspirin regimen.